Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 $$P(ORR) = \binom{s}{r}p^{r}(1-p)^{s-r}$$

-Where p is the probability of a PR or CR (i.e. the ORR), s is the sample size and r is the number of responses.
-An important assumption I make here is that all drugs have a "true" invariant response rate for a particular population (henceforth referred to as the tORR), and the distribution of results in a given trial are randomly determined by this underlying probability (so p = tORR in the above formula).
-To calculate the chance of a drug achieving an ORR equivalent or better than a specific value we need to sum the results for every equal or greater value of r up to and including the value at which r = s (i.e., everyone in the trial responds).
+Where $$p$$ is the probability of a PR or CR (i.e. the ORR), s is the sample size and $$r$$ is the number of responses.
+An important assumption I make here is that all drugs have a "true" invariant response rate for a particular population (henceforth referred to as the $$tORR$$), and the distribution of results in a given trial are randomly determined by this underlying probability (so $$p = tORR$$ in the above formula).
+To calculate the chance of a drug achieving an ORR equivalent or better than a specific value we need to sum the results for every equal or greater value of r up to and including the value at which $$r = s$$ (i.e., everyone in the trial responds).

-Using the binomial distribution is a helpful starting point for analyzing single-arm trials because it allows us to quantify how likely a particular result is at specific assumptions of tORR.
+Using the binomial distribution is a helpful starting point for analyzing single-arm trials because it allows us to quantify how likely a particular result is at specific assumptions of $$tORR$$.
 For example, I've plotted results from a number of example trials below (all melanoma except for magrolimab, which is in myelodysplastic syndrome).
-Each line shows the probability of achieving the result in the legend if the tORR was the value shown on the x-axis - naturally the most likely result is the one that was actually achieved.
+Each line shows the probability of achieving the result in the legend if the $$tORR$$ was the value shown on the x-axis - naturally the most likely result is the one that was actually achieved.

-{% include trial_distribs.html height='100%' width='800px' %}
+{% include trial_distribs.html %}

-The most important thing to notice from the chart is how as the sample size increases, the spread of likely values also increases; a drug with a tORR of 60% could quite plausibly achieve an ORR of 80% in a small trial of 9 patients, whereas the results of a large 300+ person trial are almost never going to deviate much from the tORR.
+The most important thing to notice from the chart is how as the sample size increases, the spread of likely values also increases; a drug with a $$tORR$$ of 60% could quite plausibly achieve an ORR of 80% in a small trial of 9 patients, whereas the results of a large 300+ person trial are almost never going to deviate much from the tORR.

 Returning to the epacadostat + pembrolizumab example, we can use the formula above to estimate how likely the result in ECHO-202 was, if we assume that the epacadostat combo is no better than pembrolizumab mono (as we now know to be the case from the results of ECHO-301).

-To do this we need to select a tORR benchmark that represents the activity of pembrolizumab alone.
+To do this we need to select a $$tORR$$ benchmark that represents the activity of pembrolizumab alone.
 Cross-trial comparisons are always fraught, but you are forced to do it when evaluating single-arm studies.
 We can use the 46% ORR from KEYNOTE-006 as our reference point, although it's notable that pembrolizumab underperformed this benchmark in ECHO-301 (32% ORR), possibly due to selection bias in more recent trials.

 Plugging the sample size and response rate data from ECHO-202 along with the 46% benchmark into the binomial formula gives us the probability that pembrolizumab plus an ineffective agent would achieve the exact result seen in ECHO-202.